J. Joseph Curran Jr.: Family

 Curran is the brother of Martin "Mike" Curran and Robert W. Curran who both also served on the Baltimore City Council.

-Curran is married with four living children, three daughters and one son.
-His youngest daughter, Katie, was a state district court judge (2001–2021) and the wife of former Governor Martin O'Malley, his middle daughter, Alice, is the chief financial officer at Miami Country Day School, a private school in South Florida, and his son, J. Joseph "Max" Curran, is a partner at the Saul Ewing law firm.
+Curran is married, with four living children, three daughters and one son.
+His wife, Barbara Curran is an esteemed painter.
+His youngest daughter, Katie, was a state district court judge (2001–2021) and the wife of former Governor Martin O'Malley.
+His middle daughter, Alice, is the chief financial officer at Miami Country Day School, a private school in South Florida.
+His son, J. Joseph "Max" Curran, is a partner at the Venable law firm.
+His eldest daughter, Mary Carole Curran, is an accomplished photographer in Baltimore City.
 His first cousin was Gerald Curran.

 Awards and honors

-Curran has received various awards, including:

 AARP Maryland named its lifetime achievement award after Curran, which is presented to those "who have exhibited a lifetime of exemplary commitment to volunteerism and civic involvement".